 - Sexual harassment.
 This may include consistent staring, touching, and unwelcome sexual comments or advances.
 Even repeated comments about how you look may contribute to an abusive work environment.
 In California, there are two types of sexual harassment recognized by state law – hostile work environment and quid pro quo.

 - Discriminatory harassment.
-With this type of harassment, you may be targeted with abusive comments or actions due to your race, religion, disability, national origin or age.
+With discriminatory harassment, you may be targeted with abusive comments or actions due to your race, religion, disability, national origin or age.

 - Workplace bullying.
 Supervisors, co-workers, clients or independent contractors may target you with physical or emotional abuse directed at your protected traits that makes you feel unwelcome or unsafe.